jpreecedev/developerhandbook/src/pages/how-to-create-a-production-ready-webpack-config/index.md

 title: How to create a production ready Webpack config
 description: Webpack is a fantastic automated build tool and with a few settings we can easily make it create production ready bundles for us
 date: 2018-12-31
+updated: 2019-09-14
 categories: ['Webpack', 'webpack-intro-series']
 seriesTitle: Intro to Webpack mini series
 group: 'Software Development'
 ---

-We have seen the basics of a Webpack config, but let's take a few steps to make the config more production ready and useful for development.
+You have a Webpack configuration file that you have been using for a while whilst developing your website, and now your ready to deploy your website to production.

 First, we need to set a Webpack `mode`.
-We have touched on this a couple of times so far as part of this tutorial.
 The `mode` will determine if Webpack minifies/compresses our code, or not.
 This is important to get right because it makes a huge difference to the resulting bundle.

-Set the wrong `mode`, and you will not be able to debug your code in the browser, or worse, deploy your code to production that is up to 10 times bigger than it should be.

 The best place to set the mode is part of the your NPM script.
 We will use environment variables to make this work correctly.